pyeventsourcing/esdbclient/docs/api/getting-started.md

 * Async client – **asynchronous** interface suitable for high-concurrency applications

+These clients have been tested with KurrentDB versions 25.0, 25.1, 26.0, and 26.1, and EventStoreDB versions 23.10 and 24.10, with and without SSL/TLS, in both single-server and cluster modes, across Python versions 3.10, 3.11, 3.12, 3.13, and 3.14.

 ## Client Configuration

 KurrentDB clients use a standardized [connection string](./connection-strings.md) to configure their connection to KurrentDB.